katemae/montessori-retrieval-system/README.md

 From here:

 a.
-Enter a Montessori-related query and number of documents (optional) when prompted
+Enter a Montessori-related query and number of documents (optional) when prompted.

 b.
-Accept or decline recommended filters
+Accept or decline recommended filters, if applicable.
+(Not all queries will have one!)

 c.
 Type q or quit to exit, or enter another query to continue.